AlexWanderer/MonoDevelopBetterFileSaver/README.md

 MonoDevelop Better File Saver Add-in
 ==========================

-MonoDevelop Add-in that provides Save and Save All commands to the File menu that remove trailing whitespace before saving.
-Unfortunately, the MonoDeveloper "Remove trailing whitespace" option availble in the settings does not work at all.
-MonoDevelop can be a real fiesty PITA when it comes to extra whitespace and it eventually drove me completely nuts so now the Better File Saver AddIn exists to keep me sane.
+This MonoDevelop/Xamarin add-in adds Save and Save All commands in the File menu that remove trailing whitespace before saving.
+There is also a Remote Trailing Whitespace item added to the Edit menu that will update the text in the currently open file without saving it.
+The new menu items will show up in your normal key bindings so you can just change them to map to Command/Ctrl+S and Command/Ctrl+Shift+S to get auto whitespace removal every time you save.